-The Baggage Working Group (BWG) was established by the Travel Board to review and develop recommendations into a form that can be adopted by the Travel Board and eventually by the Passenger Services Conference (PSC) as recommended practices or resolutions.
+The Baggage Working Group (BWG) was established by the Travel Board to review to develop recommendations into a form that can be adopted by the Travel Board and eventually by the Passenger Services Conference (PSC) as recommended practices or resolutions.

 The majority of these changes occur from examination of baggage operations, processes and management to promote effective operations and collaborations among airlines and stakeholders for the benefit of the industry.